Skip to main content

 The music in the game is frequently praised for its ability to create a captivating atmosphere, with many reviewers noting its melancholic and thoughtful qualities that enhance the overall experience.
 While some find the soundtrack memorable and fitting for the game's themes, others describe it as understated or even forgettable, suggesting it serves more as background ambiance than a central feature.
 Overall, the music contributes significantly to the game's emotional tone, despite mixed opinions on its prominence and impact.

 • “The soundtrack is fantastic; whoever made it should be given a lot of credit for really creating an intense atmosphere while playing the game.
 The intro song is really good, and the slower melodies strike a chord in me.
-It's ideal for the overall theme and tone the game wanted you to feel.”
+I don't know why, but the soundtrack is ideal for the overall theme and tone the game wanted you to feel.”

 • “The music and visuals are excellent, but that's about all Trauma has to offer.”